salesforce/lwc-rfcs/text/0111-feature-flags.md

 ## Summary

-This RFC defines the infrastructure pieces to support feature flag to enable experimentation and progressive development inside LWC core packages.
+This RFC defines the infrastructure pieces to support feature flags to enable experimentation and progressive development inside LWC core packages.

 ## Motivation

 * It is becoming more difficult to add new features to engine and compiler due to the potential breaking hazard.
-* Some features need to period of adaptation and testing before we can allow users-of-LWC to consume them, but today the only option is to keep them in a separate branch forever.
+* Some features need a period of adaptation and testing before we allow LWC users to consume them, but today the only option is to keep them in a separate branch forever.
-* Performance implications of a change is sometimes difficult to assess without hitting production servers, but at that point, it is too late since everyone has access to the same set of features today.
+* The performance implications of a change is sometimes difficult to assess without hitting production servers, but at that point, it is too late since everyone has access to the same set of features today.
-* Branching code logic for certain features (e.g.: slotchange event) is becoming more complicated over time, and having that in the actual code makes the code less readable.
+* Branching code logic for certain features (e.g., slotchange event) is becoming more complicated over time, and having that in the actual code makes the code less readable.
+* Polyfilling new shadow dom semantics is almost impossible considering that we know it is going to break LWC users at some point.

 ## Goals of this proposal

-* Define strategy to support incremental development of features without compromising the stability of the platform and breakages for users-of-LWC.
+* Define strategy to support incremental development of features without compromising the stability of the platform and breakages for LWC users.
-* Define ways to keep experimental and unstable code-branches out of production artifacts.
+* Define ways to remove experimental/unstable code branches from production artifacts.
-* Define ways to turn certain features on and off at runtime.
+* Define ways to enable and disable features at runtime.
-* Define ways to turn certain features on permanently on production artifacts without unnecessary branching logic.
+* Define ways to permanently enable features on production artifacts without unnecessary branching logic.
-* Polyfilling new shadow dom semantics is almost impossible considering that we know is going to break users-of-LWC at some point.

 ## Prior Art

-EmberJS is probably the framework with more success when it comes to backward compatible changes.
-We can take a page from their book when it comes to introducing new features via Feature Flags:
+EmberJS is probably one of the more successful frameworks when it comes to backwards-compatible changes.
+We can take a page from their playbook when it comes to introducing new features via Feature Flags:

 * https://guides.emberjs.com/release/configuring-ember/feature-flags/